shenwei356/rush/README.md

   16. run a command with relative paths in Windows, please use backslash as the separator.
       # "brename -l -R" is used to search paths recursively
       $ brename -l -q -R -i -p "\.go$" | rush "bin\app.exe {}"
+  17. send a fixed number of records to each command's standard input
+      $ seq 10000 | rush --pipe -n 1000 -j 4 'wc -l'

   More examples: https://github.com/shenwei356/rush